zacharyfmarion/Game-AI/README.md

 ## Testing

 Testing is done with `pytest`.
-Simply run the command `pytest` to run all tests.
+Run the command `make test` to run all tests.

 ## Building